MartinAverseng/multi-screen-bem3D-ddm/readme.md

 To reproduce the figures of this paper, open Matlab in the folder FiguresScripts and run with appropriate parameters.
 Note that the 3D BEM assembling routine requires the use of a mex file which calls a parallel C++ code.
 The compilation of the mex file may depend on your specific configuration.
-If necessary, the call to bemAssembly can be replaced by slowBemAssembly, which uses a non-optimized Matlab code.
+If necessary, the call to bemAssembly can be replaced by slowBemAssembly, which bypasses the mex file and only executes pure Matlab code.

 The library uses:
 - The Matlab toolboxes openMsh, openDom and openFem from https://github.com/matthieuaussal/gypsilab